-Storing Data in S3 Glacier
+Storing Data in Amazon S3 Glacier

-Transitioning Data from S3 into S3 Glacier
+Transitioning Data from S3 to S3 Glacier

 In our example, you could store the initial backups in S3 Standard.
 You could then set an object lifecycle policy to transition each backup from S3 Standard to S3 Glacier after 30 days.
-This object lifecycle policy would transfer each backup to S3 Glacier 30 days after it had been uploaded.
+This object lifecycle policy would transfer each backup to Amazon S3 Glacier 30 days after it had been uploaded.

 Configuring an Object Lifecycle Policy with MSP360

 You can configure an object lifecycle policy to move objects from S3 Standard to S3 Glacier with MSP360 Backup.
 To set up an object lifecycle policy, follow the instructions in this article on Lifecycle Policies in MSP360 Backup.

 Sometimes you may want to load data that is unlikely to be accessed directly into Amazon S3 Glacier.
 An example here is data that is stored solely for compliance purposes without any need for the quick display to end-users.